 The size of your mattress is just as crucial for your sleep comfort as the firmness rating and the materials it's made from.
 Our best mattress guide includes every popular size you can buy, from twin to split king, but how do you know which size is right for you?
 Here we run you through the main US and UK mattress sizes and bed dimensions to help you pick, so get your tape measure ready.

 The size you choose makes a big difference to help comfy you feel when snoozing.
 If your feet are hanging off the edge, or you bump into your partner each time you roll over, your sleep won't be as enjoyable or restful.
 Thankfully there are plenty of different sizes to pick from, so you should find something to fit your bed no matter how small, large or custom it is.
-And with the Black Friday mattress deals coming up, we're heading into a great time of year to buy.

 For those of you who own an RV, to help you sleep well on the road we also run through the basics of RV mattress sizes.
 Let’s start now by looking at the main dimensions you’re likely to come across when shopping, whether you’re choosing a great memory foam mattress for all-out comfort, or you’re looking for a long-lasting mattress in a box that works for all sleep styles.